000hcl/tictactoe/documentation/weekly_reports/week2.md

 ## How has the project progressed?

 The project seems to be progressing, and all new features seem to be working.
+Currently it is a playable 3x3 game with a basic minimax algorithm.
+However it quits as soon the game has been won by either player or AI, or when the game ends in a tie.
+This will be changed later.

 ## What did I learn?

 I tried out the pure minimax algorithm with a 4x4 board and it is clearly too inefficient on its own.
 There is a clear wait time, even on the 3x3 board.

+Testing is something I've neglected to do earlier.
+Thanks to it I've found the cause of an issue I've had with the algorithm.
+It seems to work okay now.

 ## Problems?

 I've had a lot of bugs to fix, and at times I did not know if the problems came from small mistakes or from a lack of understanding of the algorithm.

-27.7: The minimax algorithm prioritizes indices that are small when each move seem to give an equal outcome.
-So the algorithm "gives up" early when I'd like it to challenge the player even though it might lose.
+After some bug hunting I think the minimax algorithm works correctly now.

+Structuring the project is something I'm a bit unsure of how to do.

 ## What next?

-27.7: I think I'll try to implement alpha-beta pruning first.
+Adding alpha-beta pruning, trying to figure out how to make it work efficiently on a large game board.

 Hours used: